dondealban/learning-stm/README.md

 ### C. Estimate

-Next, I estimated the structural topic model with the topic prevalence parameter.
+Next, estimate the structural topic model with the topic prevalence parameter.
 To do this, execute an `stm` model using the 'out' data with 20 topics.
 Here we can ask how prevalence of topics varies across documents' meta data, including 'rating' and 'day'.
 The option 's(day)' applies a spline normalization to 'day' variable.
 The `stm` R package authors specified the maximum number of expectation-maximization iterations = 75, and the seed they used for reproducibility.
 ```R
 poliblogPrevFit <- stm(out$documents, out$vocab, K=20, prevalence=~rating+s(day),
                        max.em.its=75, data=out$meta, init.type="Spectral",